MicrosoftDocs/power-automate-docs/articles/process-mining-alm-rebind-without-comp.md

 # Rebind reports without using a composite model

-To use your new model in Power BI, *rebind* redirects live connect reports in the Power BI service.
 The rebind method you choose depends on whether the two processes you have are using two different workspaces or the same workspace.

 ## With two different workspaces